DJ LeMahieu Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.
+- The Cardinals pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.55 team ERA ranks 24th among all MLB pitching staffs.
+- The Cardinals have a 4.55 team ERA that ranks 24th across all MLB pitching staffs.

-- Cardinals pitchers combine to give up the sixth-fewest home runs in baseball (81 total, 1.0 per game).
+- The Cardinals allow the fourth-fewest home runs in baseball (81 total, one per game).

-- The Cardinals are sending Liberatore (1-2) out to make his seventh start of the season.
-He is 1-2 with a 5.60 ERA and 21 strikeouts through 27 1/3 innings pitched.
+- Flaherty gets the start for the Cardinals, his 16th of the season.
+He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.

-- In his most recent outing on Sunday against the Chicago Cubs, the left-hander threw 2 1/3 innings, allowing no earned runs while surrendering four hits.
+- The righty last appeared on Monday, June 19 against the Washington Nationals, when he threw 6 1/3 innings, allowing six earned runs while giving up 10 hits.

-- In seven games this season, the 23-year-old has amassed an ERA of 5.60, with 6.9 strikeouts per nine innings.
-Opponents are hitting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.